etrommer/etrommer.github.io/_posts/2020-06-18-projects-rust-advent-of-code.md

   - Projects
 ---

 I've always enjoyed solving programming puzzles.
 A month and a half of quarantine also gave my sufficient time for finally starting to pick up the Rust programming language.
 After skimming through the [Rust Book](https://doc.rust-lang.org/book/) and doing the [Rustlings Exercises](https://github.com/rust-lang/rustlings) (which I can highly recommend if you want are the learning-by-doing type), I felt prepared enough to tackle a few slightly larger challenges.
+I've (partially) done [Project
+Euler](https://projecteuler.net/) and [cryptopals](https://cryptopals.com/) before, so I'm not entirely new to programming puzzles.

+If you would like to follow along with my Advent of Code 2019 journey, then you can find my code in [Github](https://github.com/jadeaffenjaeger/rust_aoc19)

 ## Advent of Code
 [Advent of Code](https://adventofcode.com/) is an annual advent calendar that has a programming puzzle behind each door.
 I went through the puzzles from 2019 and implement them in Rust in order to get a better understanding of the language.
 Compared to other coding challenges I have done, Advent of Code spans a relatively large field of required skills/methods (at least that's how I perceived it).
 As of now, I have only halfway completed the 2019 edition and already had to implement